shorebirdtech/handbook/security.md

 is done in service of security, but also in service of code quality.
 We believe that code reviews are the best way to ensure that code is secure, maintainable, and understandable.

+### Updates

+We keep all of our dependencies up to date.
+All of our repositories are expected to use [Dependabot](https://dependabot.com/) to automatically open pull requests for updates to our dependencies.

+All of our production code has 100% test coverage.
+We have automated tests in place to ensure that changes do not break our application.
+Debugging or non-production code is not required to have 100% test coverage.

+See our engineering policies in our [engineering handbook](engineering.md).

 ### Deployment